voideditor/void-updates-server/README.md

 This is an endpoint that Void pings to check for updates and get a downloadURL.
 Super simple, entry point is here: https://github.com/voideditor/void-updates-server/blob/main/app/%5B...route%5D/route.ts

+Eventually we should get rid of this in favor of void-builder.

 ## Overview

 Whenever we want to create a new release of Void, we run `./mac.sh`.
 This generates a folder called VoidSign-arm64 with these contents: